mstksg/inCode/copy/entries/functional-models.md

-We use `constVar :: a -> BVar s a` again to introduce a `BVar` of our initial state, but to indicate that we don't expect to track its gradient.  `zeroState` is a nice utility combinator for a common design pattern.
+We use `constVar :: a -> BVar s a` again to introduce a `BVar` of our initial state, but to indicate that we don't expect to track its gradient.  `zeroState` is a nice utility combinator for a common pattern.

 Another way is to *treat the initial state as a trainable parameter* (and also throw away the final state).
 This is not done as often, but is still common